 The MBA Program at National University: A Perfect Fit

 There were several reasons National University appealed to McGreevy.
-“One of the factors in choosing National was that it was here locally, so I could earn my MBA onsite,” he explains.
+“One of the factors in choosing National was that it was here locally, so I could earn my masters of business administration MBA onsite,” he explains.
 “I wanted to sit in class with individuals I could network with and enjoy a shared experience with and I also wanted to meet the professors.
 Additionally, National University is GI Bill-accredited — which was really important — and the compressed schedule with four-week courses appealed to me.”

 Although he attended the majority of his MBA classes onsite at National University in San Diego, McGreevy also benefited from having the choice to take classes online.
 “There was a life event that led to me needing more flexibility with my schedule,” he explains.
 “The online option for MBA classes offered that.
 The technology was awesome and the flexibility was exactly what I wanted.”